GaloisInc/ivorylang-org/pages/hardware/shoppinglist.md

 ## Hobby Radio Controller

-Many hobby radio transmitters and receivers will work with the SMACCMPilot
-system: the primary requirement is that the receiver support PPM output.
+The SMACCMPilot project requires a hobby-style radio controller for piloting the quadcopter.
+This is a separate radio system from the 3DR Radio modems described above.

+You will need hobby-style radio controller with six or more channels, and a receiver supporting PPM output.

-One inexpensive system which works well is the Turnigy 9XR Transmitter with FRSKY digital radio modules.
+One inexpensive system which works well is the Turnigy 9XR, which is sold as a handheld unit without a transmitter radio module installed.

-The Turnigy 9XR is available [from Hobby King][t9xr_store].
+Available [from Hobby King][t9xr_store].

+You will need to provide some sort of transmitter and receiver module to complete the 9XR radio controller system.
+We have had success using FRSKY digital transmitter radio modules and receivers.

 The FRSKY DJT - JR transmitter module fits the Turnigy 9XR system.
+Available [from Aloft Hobbies][djt_store].

 The FRSKY D4R-II receiver is compact and supports PPM output.

-DJT-JR Transmitter module available [from Aloft Hobbies][djt_store].

-D4R-II Receiver available [from Aloft Hobbies][d4rii_store].
+Available [from Aloft Hobbies][d4rii_store].

 You will need a single female to female servo extension cable to connect the receiver to the PX4IOAR's PPM input port.
 (Note that most servo extension